Buprenorphine (Into the mouth)

 - Some medicines can affect how buprenorphine works.
 Tell your doctor if you are using any of the following:

 - Carbamazepine, cyclobenzaprine, erythromycin, ketoconazole, metaxalone, mirtazapine, phenytoin, rifampin, tramadol, trazodone

 - Diuretic (water pill)

 - HIV or AIDS medicine (including atazanavir, delavirdine, efavirenz, etravirine, nevirapine, ritonavir)

-- Medicine to treat depression, including an MAO inhibitor
+- Medicine to treat anxiety, mental health, or depression, including an MAO inhibitor

 - Medicine to treat heart rhythm problems (including amiodarone, disopyramide, dofetilide, procainamide, quinidine, sotalol)